penge/slide/SLIDE.md

 We have successfully defined 5 boxes, each 200 pixels wide and 200 pixels high.
 They are sliding inside 500 pixels wide content with sliding speed set to 100.

+Need to define different widths for the boxes?
+No problem!

+Just change the `widths` from `200` to an array, for example, `[100, 200, 500, 80, 80]`.

 You have mastered basics of `slide.js`!

 Read more to know more!